explosion/spaCy/extra/DEVELOPER_DOCS/Listeners.md

 When an [`nlp`](https://github.com/explosion/spaCy/blob/master/extra/DEVELOPER_DOCS/Language.md) object is initialized or deserialized, it will make sure to link each `tok2vec` component to its listeners.
-This is implemented in the method `nlp._link_components` which loops over each component in the pipeline and calls `find_listeners` on a component if it's defined.
+This is implemented in the method `nlp._link_components()` which loops over each component in the pipeline and calls `find_listeners()` on a component if it's defined.
 The [`tok2vec` component](https://github.com/explosion/spaCy/blob/master/spacy/pipeline/tok2vec.py)'s implementation
-of this `find_listener` method will specifically identify sublayers of a model definition that are of type `Tok2VecListener` with a matching upstream name and will then add that listener to the internal `self.listener_map`.
+of this `find_listener()` method will specifically identify sublayers of a model definition that are of type `Tok2VecListener` with a matching upstream name and will then add that listener to the internal `self.listener_map`.

 If it's a Transformer-based pipeline, a
 [`transformer` component](https://github.com/explosion/spacy-transformers/blob/master/spacy_transformers/pipeline_component.py)
-has a similar implementation but will specifically look for `TransformerListener` sublayers of downstream components.
+has a similar implementation but its `find_listener()` function will specifically look for `TransformerListener` sublayers of downstream components.

 ### 2B.
 Shape inference